 Every public road was driven within 5 km radius of the proposed turbines.
 The extent of roadside screening was recorded digitally on a tablet/GPS device as the route is driven.
 In addition, dashcam video footage was recorded along the routes to allow later confirmation of mapping, and to methodically record the views along the route.
 All routes were driven slowly.
-Using the tablet device, screening was logged as one of three categories:
+Using the GPS within the tablet device and custom-built data collection application, screening was logged as one of three categories: